CaropreseAlessandro/US-Public-Debt-Trends-Forecasting-Excel-/README.md

    * **Lowest:** April, May, and June.
 3. **What is the projected growth for the next few years?** Based on the analysis, debt held by the public is projected to increase at a steady rate, reaching approximately **$33 Trillion by 2027**.

+⚠️ Note on File Optimization
+   To comply with GitHub’s file size limits and ensure better performance, the raw dataset has been reduced through strategic sampling

 ## 📂 Repository Contents
 * `US_Debt_Tracker_Analysis.xlsx`: The complete workbook with data dictionaries, pivot tables, and forecasting models.
 * `Data Source`: U.S. Treasury Department - Fiscal Data.